|

 the Suzhou master Wu Zhaoji (1908-1997).
 Also known as a composer, Yuan has published

-pieces that have won him Taiwan's Golden Tripod award as best composer/arranger.
+pieces that won him Taiwan's Golden Tripod award as best composer/arranger.
 After

 immigrating to the United States, he has devoted himself to the study, practice, and